andrea-calligaris/ff8-sounds-catalog/sound-information.md

   - Balamb Garden: door to Cid's office.
   - Dollet: pub, hotel.
   - White SeeDs ship: the only door (to the cabin below).
-- `2224 automatic_sliding_door_A+pressurized`:
+- `2224 automatic_sliding_door_A+steam`:
   - Balamb Garden:
     - Elevator door closes.
     - Deck: door layer when docked to FH (see related section).
   - Timber: train main door enter.
   - Lunatic Pandora: elevator door open + close.
   - Deep Sea Research Center:
-    - The rotating mechanism (that opens doors) engages: pressurization sound layer.
+    - The rotating mechanism (that opens doors) engages: steam sfx layer.
-    - When a door actually opens: layer for additional pressurization sound on some levels only.
+    - When a door actually opens: layer for additional steam sfx on some levels only.
     - Zell attempts to work the lv.
 6 machine, and steam comes out.
 - `2239 elevator_chime`:
   - Balamb Garden: elevator chime.